-The first monument to the Battle of Cēsis and the fallen Estonian soldiers
+The first monument in memory of the Battle of Cēsis and the fallen Estonian soldiers

 Memorial site